View Categories

 • Indian PSUs had shown a very negative rate of return on capital employed.

-• Inefficient PSUs had become and were continuing to be a drag on the Government’s fiscal resources turning to be more of liabilities to the Government than being assets.
+• Inefficient PSUs had become and are continuing to be a drag on the government’s fiscal resources, turning out to be more liabilities to the government than assets.

 • The national GDP and gross national savings were also getting adversely affected by low returns from PSUs.